Biofuel: Algae-based biofuels

 Algae can be produced in ponds or tanks on land, and out at sea.
 Algal fuels have high yields, a high ignition point, can be grown with minimal impact on fresh water resources, can be produced using saline water and wastewater, and are biodegradable and relatively harmless to the environment if spilled.
 However, production requires large amounts of energy and fertilizer, the produced fuel degrades faster than other biofuels, and it does not flow well in cold temperatures.

 By 2017, due to economic considerations, most efforts to produce fuel from algae have been abandoned or changed to other applications.

 Third and fourth-generation biofuels also include biofuels that are produced by bioengineered organisms i.e. algae and cyanobacteria.
 Algae and cyanobacteria will use water, carbon dioxide, and solar energy to produce biofuels.
 This method of biofuel production is still at the research level.
 The biofuels that are secreted by the bioengineered organisms are expected to have higher photon-to-fuel conversion efficiency, compared to older generations of biofuels.
 One of the advantages of this class of biofuels is that the cultivation of the organisms that produce the biofuels does not require the use of arable land.
 The disadvantages include the cost of cultivating the biofuel-producing organisms being very high.
+Also, current methods of using algae often have worse environmental impacts than using other crops.

 Recent research highlights that the transition to sustainable energy is reliant on the widespread adoption of third- and fourth-generation biofuels, which utilize non-food sources such as algae and incorporate advanced processes like artificial photosynthesis.
 These alternatives are essential for climate change mitigation because they significantly reduce the land-use competition and sustainability risks associated with earlier biofuel generations.